 AJ was the oldest of 4, a father to be, professional dancer, actor and stage performer and only 26 years old when he passed away in 2013.

 When AJ died, a fundraising page was set up to pay for burial cost.
 Christine made a promise that any money left over would go to a fund set up in AJ's name for the arts.
 The following April, Christine posted on Facebook and asked for anyone who would like to talk about a scholarship in his name to join her for pizza.
-Twenty people showed up and hundreds of others reached out offering their help.
+Twenty five people showed up and hundreds of others reached out offering their help.

 As the evening went on, they shared their connections to AJ, how their lives have changed since he died and what he brought out in each of them as a performer and friend.
 Like AJ, many of them were pursuing their artistic passions as actors, dancers, musicians, singers and film makers.
 Like AJ, they were dedicated to making their passions into a career.